 Senator Kevin Matthews Facebook Page District 11 Report https://www.facebook.com/staterep.kevinmatthews.9/about?lst=100000170077215%3A100004254998329%3A1508603593

-Orisabiyi Oyin Williams is a mother of two, an author and the Managing Editor of the Black Wall St. Times.
+Orisabiyi Oyin Williams is a mother of two and author.
 Orisabiyi was born in Philadelphia Pennsylvania and later moved to Tulsa at the age of 10.
 She graduated from Memorial High School in 1993.
 She is a Community Activist and believes in leaving her community in a better state than how she found it.
 Orisabiyi serves as Chair of the Tulsa’s Coalition for Social Justice, a member of The Tulsa African Study Group.
 Orisabiyi has been involved in initiatives such as bringing awareness and education to the community.
 Orisabiyi was the Campaign Manager for City Councilor Vanessa Hall-Harper and helped establish the African American Affairs Commission in Tulsa, with City Councilor and Community Activist Vanessa Hall Harper.